Mitin Mashi

-Mitin Mashi is a 2019 Indian Bengali detective film directed by Arindam Sil, produced by Rupa Datta and presented by Camellia Production Pvt.
-Ltd. The film starring Koel Mallick and Vinay Pathak, is based on the Hate Matro Tintey Din, a story by the novelist Suchitra Bhattacharya.
-Mullick portrays the fictional detective character, Mitin Masi, created by Bhattacharya.
+Mitin Mashi is a 2019 Indian Bengali detective action thriller film directed by Arindam Sil, produced by Rupa Datta and presented by Camellia Production Pvt.
+Ltd. The film starring Koel Mallick and Vinay Pathak, is based on the Haatey Matro Tintey Din, a story by the novelist Suchitra Bhattacharya.
+Mallick portrays the fictional detective character, Mitin Masi, created by Bhattacharya.
 The film was released on 2 October 2019.

+Plot

+Rounak Jariwala, the son of a rich Parsi businessman Rustam Jariwala, gets kidnapped from his school.
+Rustam approaches Detective Pragyaparamita Mukherjee aka Mitin Masi to rescue his son, having only 3 days time in hand.
+Mitin investigates and solves the case, along with her niece Tupur and husband Partha.
+The culprits ultimately get caught and the child is safely returned to his parents.